arsh-k/pde-on-gpu-arsh-kumbhat/homework-4/README.md

 ![Figure 4](./docs/porous_convection_2D_implicit_Ra_40.gif)

-For `Ra = 100`, there is definitive movement of the Gaussian peak in the y-direction indicating convection.
+For `Ra = 100`, there is definitive movement of the Gaussian peak in the y-direction indicating initiation of convection, however the peak does not manage to reach the boundary and diffuses completely before it can

 ![Figure 5](./docs/porous_convection_2D_implicit_Ra_100.gif)

-For `Ra = 1000`, there is greater movement of the Gaussian peak in the y-direction compared to he previous case indicating that convection is taking place at a quicker rate.
+For `Ra = 1000`, there is greater movement of the Gaussian peak in the y-direction compared to he previous case indicating that convection is taking place at a quicker rate than diffusive transport.

 ![Figure 6](./docs/porous_convection_2D_implicit_Ra_1000.gif)